AbimbolaAyo/LITA_Class_Project/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the Data to answer some questions about the Data such as;
-  1. What is the overall sales trend
+- What is the overall sales trend
-  2. Which product are top sellers
+- Which products are top sellers
-  3. What are the products on peak sales?
+- What are the products on peak sales?